 Over the Rainbow was composed by Harold Arlen, with lyrics by Yip Harburg, and written for the 1939 The Wizard of Oz.
 The original was sung by Judy Garland, who played Dorothy in the film; winning an Academy Award for Best Original Song.
 It was covered by Sir Cliff Richard in 2001, but it is the version by Eva Cassidy, recorded in 1992, that is most popular at funerals.
 Reaching just 42 in the UK singles charts, the late singer-songwriter's version has become popular at funerals because of a mix of the song's timeless charm, and Cassidy's hauntingly beautiful vocals.

 Stairway to Heaven was originally released by English rock band Led Zeppelin in 1971 and written by the band's guitarist Jimmy Page and vocalist Robert Plant.
 It was covered, most notably, by Dolly Parton and Mary J. Blige.
 After a big push for promotion in 2007, the original reached 37 on the UK singles chart as a digital download.
 It is popular at funerals for its memorable and harmonic opening chords, as well as the its heavenly references.

 Choosing the music is just one thing on a long list of practical arrangements to be taken care of before a funeral.
 Fortunately, your funeral director can help.
-For more information on how to fix the cost of your funeral director’s services with Golden Charter, allowing you to choose from more than 3,000 independent funeral directors across the country, visit www.goldencharter.co.uk or call 0800 111 4514.
+For more information on how to fix the cost of your funeral director's services with Golden Charter, allowing you to choose from more than 3,000 independent funeral directors across the country, visit our Compare our funeral plans page or call 0808 169 4534.